CodheadClub/AwesomeResources/Virtualisation.md

 In this series, which compliments the written articles above, Andy Hancock demonstrates "HOW TO" on a variety of topics.
 All these videos are based on the previous written content at Experts Exchange.

+There is 6.5 hours of recorded videos here, split over 20 parts!

 1. [Part 1: HOW TO: Install and Configure VMware vSphere Hypervisor 7.0 U2 (ESXi 7.0.2).](http://vexpert.me/1dY)
 2. [Part 2: HOW TO: Connect to the VMware vSphere Hypervisor 7.0 U2 (ESXi 7.0.2) using the vSphere Host Client.](http://vexpert.me/1dZ)
 3. [Part 3: HOW TO: HOW TO: Create an ISO CD-ROMDVD-ROM image (.iso), and MD5 checksum signature, for use with ESXi 7.0.](http://vexpert.me/1eg)